 - aXcelerate assigns a subdomain - DONE

-- Your organisation will update all your URLs to reference your new subdomain
+- Your organisation will update all your URLs and integrations to reference your new subdomain.

-- A key contact from your organisation confirms the new subdomain in aXcelerate from your System Settings
+- A key contact from your organisation confirms all your URLs and integrations have been updated in aXcelerate via the System Settings page.

 - 24-hours before the migration, aXcelerate will disable the ability to delete or merge contacts in your account.
 This is so we can get a head-start on the migration and minimise downtime.
 We will be able to migrate the history of emails and some larger log tables during the day so at night we only have to migrate the previous day's worth of data.

-- On the night of the migration, aXcelerate will temporarily disable your account to copy your data to a new database. aXcelerate will re-activate your account once the migration is completed.
-This may take several hours.
+- On the night of the migration, aXcelerate will temporarily disable your account to copy your data to a new database.
+During the migration, aXcelerate will not be accessible via browser, mobile app or API.
+This may also affect your online bookings through your website, so if possible, you may wish to disable this feature during the migration.
+The migration is expected to take 3-5 hours.

 Tip: aXcelerate has already updated any of your links within aXcelerate (e.g., Resource library documents linked in a template or assessment) to your new subdomain.